 Regardless of where the donated body or body part was procured, University employees and students must notify the ABP when the research or teaching activity is complete.
 The donated body or body part must be disposed of according to the Minnesota Department of Health Mortuary Science Section regulations, Environmental Health and Safety policies and the wishes of the next-of-kin/authorizing person.
 The Anatomy Bequest Program ensures that final disposition complies with all of the above requirements.

 This policy excludes the procurement, use, and disposition of tissues or body parts from living donors.
-The policy does not address the procurement or use of human embryos or embryonic stem cells, which are addressed in Administrative Policy: Conducting Research with Human Embryos or Embryonic Stem Cells.
-The policy does not address the procurement or use of human fetal tissue, which is addressed in Administrative Policy: Conducting Human Fetal Transplantation Research.
+The policy does not address the procurement or use of excess in vitro fertilization human embryos or embryonic stem cells or stem cell lines derived from such embryos, which are addressed in Administrative Policy: Conducting Research with Human Embryos or Embryonic Stem Cells.

-The reason for the policy is to comply with the law and demonstrate a duty of care and respect for anatomical donors and the wishes of their families.
+The reason for the policy is to comply with the law where applicable, demonstrate care and respect for the wishes of anatomical donors and of their families, and provide for the dignified disposition of bodies and body parts.

 - Disposal of the human specimen in the original container or original form.
-Disposal also applies to small quantities of human specimen that are residual (often referred to as waste) or have been adulterated through use.
+Disposal also applies to small quantities of human specimen or fetal tissue that are residual (often referred to as waste) or have been adulterated through use.

 - Disposition Records

-- An accurate, continuous and current record used to track the acquisition, use and disposal of a donated body.
+- An accurate, continuous and current record used to track the acquisition, use and disposal of a donated body or fetal tissue.

 - Donated Human Body